PasscodesApp/Passcodes/docs/security-guide.md

 - if you lock the app, then use a different password, then the one you have on your lock screen. it make it even more safe.

-- also, if you don't use the app often, itrecommended, to hide the app using your phone settings. ( it is bit inconvenient but at the end of day it pays off as safety)
+- also, if you don't use the app often, it's recommended to hide the app using your phone settings. ( it is bit inconvenient but at the end of day it pays off as safety)